Brendan Donovan Player Props: Cardinals vs. Diamondbacks

-On Tuesday, Brendan Donovan (coming off going 1-for-3) and the St. Louis Cardinals play the Arizona Diamondbacks, whose starting pitcher will be Drey Jameson.
-First pitch is at 7:45 PM ET.
+On Wednesday, Brendan Donovan (.268 batting average in his past 10 games, with three doubles and three walks) and the St. Louis Cardinals play the Arizona Diamondbacks, whose starting pitcher will be Madison Bumgarner.
+First pitch is at 1:15 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Diamondbacks.
+He had a one-hit showing in his last game (1-for-3) against the Diamondbacks.

 Brendan Donovan Game Info & Props vs. the Diamondbacks